awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

    1. Specify the number of partitions\.
 You can partition by column if you specify the number of partitions:
      + **Enter number of partitions** – Specify a value greater than 2\.
      + \(Optional\) **Partition by column** – Specify the following fields\.
 You can only partition by a column if you've specified a value for **Enter number of partitions**\.
-       + **Select column** – The column that you're using for the data partition\.
+       + **Select column** – Select the column that you're using for the data partition\.
 The data type of the column must be numeric or date\.
-       + **Upper bound** – From the values in the column that you've specified, the upper bound value that you're using in the partition\.
+       + **Upper bound** – From the values in the column that you've specified, the upper bound is the value that you're using in the partition\.
 The value that you specify doesn't change the data that you're importing\.
 It only affects the speed of the import\.
 For the best performance, specify an upper bound that's close to the column's maximum\.
-       + **Lower bound** – From the values in the column that you've specified, the lower bound value that you're using in the partition\.
+       + **Lower bound** – From the values in the column that you've specified, the lower bound is the value that you're using in the partition\.
 The value that you specify doesn't change the data that you're importing\.
 It only affects the speed of the import\.
 For the best performance, specify a lower bound that's close to the column's minimum\.

 1. Choose **Import**\.